rozza/mongo-scala-driver/docs/reference/content/upgrade.md

 #### MongoClientSettings

 The Mongo Java Driver 3.7.0 introduces a new `com.mongodb.MongoClientSettings` class to unify the settings across the sync and async drivers.
-The legacy `com.mongodb.async.client.MongoClientSettings` has been deprecated as such the `MongoClientSettings` alias now points to the supported class and the `MongoClientSettings.builder()` helper points to the supported builder.
+The legacy `com.mongodb.async.client.MongoClientSettings` has been deprecated.
+As such the `MongoClientSettings` alias now points to the supported class and the `MongoClientSettings.builder()` helper points to the supported builder.

-The legacy settings are still supported and can imported from `com.mongodb.async.client.MongoClientSettings`.
-It is only required if you need multiple credentials or custom `heartbeatSocketSettings` both of which have been deprecated.
+The legacy settings are still supported and can be imported from `com.mongodb.async.client.MongoClientSettings`.
+It is only required if you need multiple credentials or custom `heartbeatSocketSettings`, both of which have been deprecated.

 ### 2.0.0